-The company Wells Fargo was clever enough to make a descriptive manual as to trying to fabricate loss of various documents during some foreclosure cases on various home owners in an attempt to cover some shady transactions.
+The company Wells Fargo was clever enough to make a descriptive manual as to trying to fabricate loss of various documents during some foreclosure cases on various homeowners in an attempt to cover some shady transactions.
 This has raised serious concerns amidst federal regulation companies and state law protectors and has made the company a major cause for critics.

 Now, a certain bankruptcy lawyer by the name of Linda Tirelli decided to represent a certain oppressed homeowner who was currently facing foreclosure case with the bank.
-Accordingly, she found out of the 150 paged manual owned by the Wells Fargo bank which detailed in particular the process involved in the foreclosure proceedings.
+Accordingly, she found out of the 150 paged manual owned by the Wells Fargo bank which detailed, in particular, the process involved in the foreclosure proceedings.

-It stated therein that in order to proceed with the foreclosure process, there has to have an endorsement letter from the homeowners themselves which would certify that such person own the said mortgage – otherwise, a foreclosure process would not at all be effective.
+It stated therein that in order to proceed with the foreclosure process, there has to have an endorsement letter from the homeowners themselves which would certify that such person owns the said mortgage – otherwise, a foreclosure process would not at all be effective.

 106 Malibu Colony News has even confirmed that such document, the endorsement letter, is one of the key documents needed for a foreclosure process to even take place.
 This is where the homeowners who are fighting for foreclosure process are not fighting for as they recall to not have signed any papers of such.
 In fact, this is also considered to be a strong case as also pointed out by Attorney Tirelli.

 The said 150-page outline found from the Wells Fargo has been considered to be the main evidence for fraud as the absence of the said documentation provides solid grounds for fraud to be filed for the bank.

 On the other hand, the Wells Fargo is clear on making any feedbacks or comments whatsoever as to the existence of the said outline or manual.
 It was even claimed to have been considered to be a legitimate set of documents however that was only verified by one of its spokeswoman, Vickee Adams which may declare biased statement on behalf of the company.